Fall Soccer FAQ

 Q: When and where are the games played?

-A: We try to schedule leagues for either one afternoon on the weekend.
-This does depend on how many players enrol (therefore, how many teams we have) and the availability of the playing fields.
-Games are normally scheduled at the International School of Brussels (ISB) in Boisfort or at St John's International School in Waterloo.
-Games are sometimes scheduled for other weekend days or times depending on field availability, but we try to keep it as consistent as possible.
+A: We try to schedule leagues for Saturday afternoons, however, some teams may only have access to their home fields on Saturday mornings, so the times vary occasionally.
+A big factor in playing times depends on how many players enrol (therefore, how many teams we have) and the availability of the playing fields.
+Games are sometimes scheduled for other weekend days or times depending on field availability, but this is rare as we try to keep the days and times as consistent as possible.

 Q: What equipment do they need?